I get it. California can be an overwhelmingly large state and it’s hard to know where to start in terms of travel planning.

 Travel tip: Plan your LA itinerary around neighborhoods that are close to each other to minimize driving across town.
 This means meals too.
 LA is a big city and driving from Santa Monica to Downtown in weekday rush hour traffic is not for the faint of heart.

 There you have it.
 A tour of some of the best of what California road trips has to offer.
 Of course you can mix and match the schedule so it fits your personal time frame.
-You can extend your stay in places like Yosemite or San Francisco, if you have more time or you can add on places like Joshua Tree if you want to experience another of the state’s stunning national parks or stop by Palm Springs if you want to experience this luxurious desert town where many an Angeleno escape to on the weekend.
+You can extend your stay in places like Yosemite or San Francisco, if you have more time or you can add on activities like hiking in Joshua Tree if you want to experience another of the state’s stunning national parks or stop by Palm Springs if you want to experience this luxurious desert town where many an Angeleno escape to on the weekend.
 If you want to be extremely ambitious (as in another 6+ hours), you can combine this trip with a drive up Highway 1 after coming to Los Angeles.
 You can also stay in Los Angeles longer and explore all the different neighborhoods, tan on the beaches and eat your way through the city.
 It’s completely up to you.

 What’s on your California road trip itinerary?